Li-Research-Group/Li-Group/index.md

   text_color: black
 excerpt: Advancing Water & Energy Infrastructure through <br> Experimentation & Sustainable Design

+Yalin Li:
+  - image_path: /images/members/Yalin_Li.png
+    alt: 'Headshot of Yalin Li'
+    title: 'Lead: Yalin Li'
+    excerpt: '<br> I am an Assistant Professor in the Department of Civil and Environmental Engineering at Rutgers University.
+I received my B. Eng. from Tongji University, M.S. from the University of Illinois Urbana-Champaign (UIUC), and Ph.D. from Colorado School of Mines, all in Environmental Engineering.
+During my graduate study, I was a visiting scholar at the Illinois Sustainable Technology Center and National Renewable Energy Laboratory (NREL).
+    <br><br> Prior to joining Rutgers, I worked at the Institute for Sustainability, Energy, and Environment (iSEE) and the Center for Advanced Bioenergy and Bioproducts Innovation (CABBI) at UIUC.'

 qsdsan:
   image_path: /images/index/qsdsan-dmsan.png
   alt: 'Logos of QSDsan and DMsan'